ibkoun/Unity-Projects/README.md

 # Table of contents

 ## Cameras
-Contain different type of camera that can be found in video games (only first-person for now).
+Contain different types of cameras that can be found in video games (only first-person for now).

 ## Graph
 Create a 3D graph that can be dragged around inside the scene like a chain by using inverse kinematics (only works for open chains for now).